 Bio Data Privacy Considerations

 A quick thought on your bio data, too.
 I’m personally much more comfortable with all my bio data being out in the world but there are two reasons why that’s okay for me, but might not be for you.
 I volunteer to be a control in a lot of medical studies, living near several big research institutions.
 My entire genome was run along with a comprehensive family medical history for research use (and I was curious), my blood is in several studies at nearby research organizations and I’m in the long-term WISDOM study to help figure out at what age individual women should have mammograms.
 This year I had my brain scanned in fMRI as a control for cognitive decline.
 I really believe that by volunteering I can help save scientists time recruiting volunteers, so they can find answers faster.
 This is part of my moral view of the world—I should share this data.
 The other reason is that when is started doing this, my financial life was established and planned.
 When I give my DNA now, they can tell me about a few red flag genes, which a life, disability, or long-term care insurer might require me to disclose.
 But I’m already insured, so that’s not going to be a problem for me in making financial plans.
 As long as the pre-existing condition rules in the American ACA are held up by the courts, I can get health insurance.
-As it happens, I don’t have any of the red flag genes.
+As it happens, I don’t have any of the red-flag genes.
 There’s a big hidden risk though.
-There’s a lot scientists don’t yet know about our genes, so there’s a chance that somewhere in my fully shared DNA there is a red flag gene that no one has yet discovered.
+There’s a lot scientists don’t yet know about our genes, so there’s a chance that somewhere in my fully-shared DNA there is a red-flag gene that no one has yet discovered.
 When they do find out that gene combo is bad news, it’s going to suddenly become apparent that I am a bigger risk than was previously determined.
-So that’s the risk of bio date being out there in the world.
+So that’s the risk of bio data being out there in the world.
 Plan accordingly.
 And, yeah, I thought it was fun and did my sons’ genetic testing, too, so we have to hope for the best on this front.

 Easier Privacy Fixes